Stashchen/pyclickup/README.md

     # Relations
     employees = RelationField("Employees", field_name="Employees")
 ```
 As you can see from the example, we have defined 2 classes that represents the structure of our ClickUp Lists.
 Let's have a closer look at how we define the custom fields for the lists.
-All the custom fields required `field_name` field that represents the name of the field in your list.
+All the custom fields require `field_name` parameter that represents the name of the field in your list.
 Besides, `RelationField` requires additional field that stays for *name of custom list* that you like to relate with.

 ### 4. Usage
 ```python